rpm-software-management/mock/docs/Why-Mock.md

 container (or at least [chroot][chroot]) to avoid such disasters as much as possible.

-For fully offline builds, Mock suports [hermetic builds][hermetic-builds].
+For fully offline builds, Mock supports [hermetic builds][hermetic-builds].

 ## Mock can build packages for different distributions